Category filter

 - Encrypted but unprotected – Encryption is complete, but the volume encryption key used to unlock the drive is unprotected and openly available on the hard disk.

-Encryption completed but verification key is unprotected
+Encryption is completed but the verification key is unprotected

 The BitLocker encryption status Encrypted but unprotected denotes that the volume encryption is complete, but the volume encryption key is stored as plain text on the device without any protection.
 As a result, the encryption key is vulnerable to unauthorized access and can be used to read encrypted data on the drive.